nvflare.recipe.utils module

 Validate recipe dict model config structure.

-Recipes accept model config with class_path (fully qualified class name).
-The job/config layer uses path; recipes use class_path only.
+Recipes accept model config with class_path or the path alias.
+The job/config layer uses path.

 Parameters: